TaitoUnited/full-stack-template/CONFIGURATION.md

 **Authentication:** Ingress provides basic authentication, but it is only meant for hiding non-production environments.
 Here are some good technologies for implementing authentication: [Auth0](https://auth0.com), [Passport](http://www.passportjs.org/), [ORY Oathkeeper](https://www.ory.sh/api-access-control-kubernetes-cloud-native).

 **Static site generator (www):** See [www/README.md](www/README.md) for configuration instructions.
 You can use static site generator e.g. for user guides or API documentation.

+**Custom provider:** If you would rather publish WAR/EAR packages for JVM instead of Docker containers, or you would like to do something similar, enable the custom provider with the `taito_provider` setting in `taito-config.sh` and implement [custom scripts](https://github.com/TaitoUnited/SERVER-TEMPLATE/blob/master/scripts/custom-provider) yourself.

 ## Kubernetes